 It is always a good idea to get referrals.
 Do not forget to check the previous work of the photographer.
 Apart from this, check online reviews about his service.
 Here is a list of things to consider while hiring an architectural photographer.

 Check photo credits in magazines

-One of the best ways to choose the right architectural photographer is to refer to architectural, furniture, and interior decor magazines, catalogs, and brochures.
-In all probability, the photographer who has clicked the images will be credited (mostly at the bottom of the page).
-Such images speak volumes about the photographer's skills and aesthetic sense.
-You can always contact the magazine or use the Internet to get in touch with the photographer.
+To choose the right photographer, refer to architecture, furniture; interior decor magazines, catalogs and brochures.
+So, the one who has clicked the images will be credited (at the bottom of the page).
+Such images speak about the photographer's skills and aesthetic sense.
+You can contact the magazine or use Internet to get in touch with the photographer.